Welcome to Where and Wander. Are You Lost?

 Golden Handcuffs: The use of benefits, typically deferred payments, to discourage an employee from leaving.
 In practice, if you aren’t willing to leave your job at your current salary, will you be willing to leave it the following year with an even higher salary?

-Each time I went to Los Angeles to visit my family, I just wished I could stay for longer.
+Each time I went to Los Angeles to visit my family for a weekend, I just wanted to stay longer.
 Full stop.

 Don’t Be Afraid To Give Up The Good, For The Great